victorverma3/Letterboxd-Movie-Recommendations/README.md

     with what data I choose to store, as well as how often I choose to retrieve it.
 Besides improving latency, `Redis` also helped in reducing my database egress.
--   I am paying $7 per month to deploy my backend server on `Render`, which has one instance with a limit of 512 MB RAM and 0.5 CPU.
+-   I am paying $7 per month to deploy my backend server on `Amazon Lightsail`, which has one instance with a limit of 1 GB RAM and 2 vCPUs.
 Large volumes of concurrent server traffic sometimes cause my server to exceed the memory limit and crash.